Ladi-Samuels/soc-home-lab/day-5-round-2-powershell-delivery.md

 ## Confidence Assessment

-**High.** If this were a real attack, Defender's inability to detect the payload would have given the attacker initial access, lateral movement potential, command and control, and exfiltration capability.
+**High.If this were a real attack, Defender's inability to detect the payload would have given the attacker initial access, lateral movement potential, command and control, and exfiltration capability.
 The absence of Event ID 12 suggests the session terminated before the attacker could establish persistence — a longer dwell time would likely produce registry object creation as the attacker pivoted toward persistence mechanisms.